successandsuccess/node-javascript-project/README.md

 # node-full-project
-the jitsi and live recording project in node framework
+The jitsi and live webcam recording project in node framework